henrycatalinismith/ppl/development/changelog/index.md

 number, you can now enter `ppl phone adam 071<Tab>` and Bash will autocomplete the rest of the phone number.

+See the [Bash integration guide](/documentation/integration/bash) for details of how to install the updated completion function to your system.

 ### 1.22.2

 Another bugfix release, fixing the [broken `--delete`